realArcherL/test/PLAID_CTF.md

 ---------------------------------------------------------------------------
 + 1 host(s) tested
 ```
-7. Fuck!
+7. **Clusture Fucking Fuck!**
 8. These are the programs the things have been registered!
+(When the website with home page allows you to add, topic of the bug/post just leave it blank, these come up).
 ```
 ConfrontFinances
 Blip